 As we ease out of lockdown, look towards getting back to work and how the economy can recover post COVID-19, the Scottish Government and partner organisations are publishing guidance on the steps we all need to take.

-Published 23 February: COVID-19 Strategic Framework update - February 2021.
+Updated 23 March: COVID-19 Strategic Framework update.
 The Scottish Government's Strategic Framework sets out how they plan to restore, in a phased way, greater normality to our everyday lives.

 Published 20 November: The Scottish Government has published a series of maps showing boundaries for each of Scotland's 32 local authority areas to help people identify local protection levels and the areas they apply.